 Canceling IdentityForce- Everything You Need to Know

-- Is IdentityForce safe?
+Is IdentityForce safe?

 Yes, IdentityForce is very safe.
 IdentityForce encrypts customer data using AES-256, an encryption method so robust that even the U.S military uses it to protect its data.
 IdentityForce has been accredited by the Better Business Bureau since 2007 and has an A+ rating.
 It’s been in business for 42 years, according to its Better Business Bureau profile.

-- Does IdentityForce have a mobile app?
+Does IdentityForce have a mobile app?

 Yes, IdentityForce has a mobile app for both iOS and Android.
-Although the iOS app is a little lackluster, the Android app is fantastic.

-- What is Sontiq?
+What is Sontiq?

-- How do I use IdentityForce to correct inaccurate information on my credit report?
+How do I use IdentityForce to correct inaccurate information on my credit report?

-IdentityForce members can correct inaccurate information on their credit report by using the forms on their Dashboard under, “Credit Bureau Dispute Form.”
+You can use IdentityForce to correct inaccurate information on their credit report by using the forms on its Dashboard under Credit Bureau Dispute Form.
 The credit bureaus have 30 days to investigate the dispute and will send you a letter with their findings.